khulnasoft-lab/design.khulnasoft.com/contents/accessibility/vpat.md

 ### Based on VPAT® Version 2.4

-- **Name of Product/Version:** GitLab 13.5.
-GitLab released version 14.0 on June 22, 2021.
-There are no material differences in the VPAT conformance levels between 13.5 and 14.0.
+- **Name of Product/Version:** GitLab 14.0
-- **Report Date:** December, 2020
+- **Report Date:** August, 2021
 - **Product Description:** From project planning and source code management to CI/CD and monitoring, GitLab is a single application for [the entire DevOps lifecycle](https://about.gitlab.com/stages-devops-lifecycle/).
 - **Contact information:** [ux@gitlab.com](mailto:ux@gitlab.com)
 - **Notes:** This evaluation only refers to GitLab the product and does not include the [about.gitlab.com](https://about.gitlab.com/) or [docs.gitlab.com](https://docs.gitlab.com/ee/) websites.
 - **Evaluation Methods Used:** Conformance to the listed accessibility standards has been evaluated by GitLab using a combination of static analysis tools and manual testing with assistive technologies.
-These tools include: [Axe plugin for Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/), [Lighthouse](https://developers.google.com/web/tools/lighthouse/), and iOS VoiceOver.
+These tools include: [Axe plugin for Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US), [Lighthouse](https://developers.google.com/web/tools/lighthouse/), [NVDA](https://www.nvaccess.org/download/), and VoiceOver on macOS.

 ### Applicable Standards/Guidelines